bahrus/templ-mount/README.md

 </script>
 ```

+This provides the opportunity to modify the stream before it gets added to the DOM.

 Note that only Chrome supports streaming currently.
 In order to not make the more capable browser(s) suffer, browsers that don't stream will still have event "stream-complete" fired, only after the content has been added to the live DOM Tree.

-Note that web components embedded in the stream can (I think) do interesting things while the content is being streamed, so that appears to be a nice use case for web components, which components [like](https://github.com/bahrus/p-et-alia) [these](https://github.com/bahrus/if-diff) try to factor in.
+Note that web components embedded in the stream can (I think) do interesting things while the content is being streamed, so that appears to be a nice use case for web components, which components [like](https://github.com/bahrus/p-et-alia) [these](https://github.com/bahrus/if-diff) try to take advantage of.

 </details>